-This course will provide an introduction to the principles of chemistry, including inorganic chemistry, organic chemistry, and biochemistry.
+This course will introduce the principles of chemistry, including inorganic chemistry, organic chemistry, and biochemistry.
 Topics covered include atomic structure, bonding and nomenclature, gas laws, solutions, acids and bases, pH and equilibrium, organic and biochemical structure and reactions, and nuclear chemistry.